boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Value section

-Bind column by dragging and dropping the element from sections to `values.`
+Bind columns by dragging and dropping the elements from sections to `values`.

 ![Value fields](/static/assets/visualizing-data/visualization-widgets/images/heat-map/field-value.png)